-Any teacher whose name is changed by marriage, a divorce or other legal procedures must immediately notify Human Capital of such change.
-Such immediate notification to Human Capital is also required when the teacher or other teacher changes his/her address.
+Any teacher whose name is changed by marriage, divorce or other legal procedures must immediately notify Human Capital of such change.
+Teachers must also notify the District of a change in address by making such changes through its Employee Self Service located on the Tulsa Public Schools website.